banishdeep07/Project-EE-CPE551-PipeliningDataProcessing/README.md

 ## For an instance, I have included outputs as:
 1. The very small data subset is taken from original source: https://www.kaggle.com/c/santander-customer-transaction-prediction.
 And default classifiers are used
-The changes mde from original dataset includes:
+The changes made from original dataset includes:
 * Only selecting first 1000 rows of training dataset
 * Inserting random empty elements in two columns
 * For testing on 25 instances only for test data, only 25 rows were included.
 Sample Submission file is adjusted accordingly

 ## This reduction of data is made only to portray usability in efficient manner.
 This might induce __warnings__ and __overfitting__.
-To see the original outputs except pickle output, please check this shared drive link:
-[https://drive.google.com/open?id=1iRhp4WPv2WedqNJfCPykGKMwVhFwaoa1] And also included here in this repos in folder: "Real Output Examples (without lowering dataset)"
+To see the original outputs except pickle output, please check this shared drive link:[https://drive.google.com/open?id=1iRhp4WPv2WedqNJfCPykGKMwVhFwaoa1] Also included here in this repository in folder: "Real Output Examples (without lowering dataset)"

 2. The run of models as proposed create the following outputs:
 * 00.trainData_X.pickle